rseah145/awesome-dots/README.md

 Requires adi1090x rofi themes to be installed

-Requires volctl to be installed

 Requires yay to be installed

+Requires volctl to be installed  (via yay)

 Install picom-pijulius-git using yay
 ```bash